|Paul Gascoigne and Bryan Robson|

-Known as one of brightest talents while playing in Leeds United, he went on to play for Newcastle United and Real Madrid.
+Known as one of brightest talents while playing in Leeds United, Jonathan Woodgate went on to play for Newcastle United and Real Madrid.
 However, his career was marked a series of injuries.
 He later played for Tottenham Hotspurs, Stoke and Middlesbrough.
-He managed to earn 8 caps for England.
+He only managed to earn 8 caps for England between 1999 and 2008.

-Widely considered to be Middlesbrough's greatest defender.
+George Hardwick is widely considered to be Middlesbrough's greatest defender, where he played from 1937 to 1950.
+He also played of Oldham.
 He was England's first post-WW II captain.
 He played 13 times for England.
 He also captained Great Britain in a friendly match vs the Rest of Europe in 1947.

 LB: Terry Cooper (North Yorksire)

-He was Don Revie's trusted left back at Leeds United.
+Terry Cooper was Don Revie's trusted left back at Leeds United.
 He played for Leeds from 1962 and 1975.
+He was known for his partnership with Eddie Grey on the left flank.
 He left to join Middlesbrough, which was then managed by his teammate Jack Charlton.
-He had 20 caps for England.
+He had 20 caps for England between 1969 and 1974.